raspberrypilearning/microbit-balloon-pop/en/step_4.md

 --- /task ---

 This circuit is now complete.
-When triggered, the current will flow from the battery, through the resistor to the collector pin of the transistor, out the emitter pin and then back to ground.
+When triggered, the current will flow from the battery, through the resistor to the collector pin of the transistor, out the emitter pin, and then back to ground.
 As the current flows through the resistor, it will heat it up so much that the balloon will pop.